Home » Cookies » Raspberry Linzer Cookies: Holiday Jam Cookie Recipe

 • 1 tablespoon powdered sugar (for dusting)

-• In a separate bowl, whisk together the all-purpose flour, almond flour, salt, and cinnamon.
+3. COMBINE DRY INGREDIENTS: In a separate bowl, whisk together the all-purpose flour, almond flour, salt, and cinnamon (if using).

-• Gradually add the dry ingredients to the wet ingredients, mixing on low speed until a soft dough forms.
-Be careful not to overmix.
+4. MIX TO FORM DOUGH: Gradually add the dry mixture to the butter mixture, mixing on low speed just until a soft dough forms.
+Do not overmix.

-• Once the cookies have cooled, spread about 1/2 teaspoon of raspberry jam onto each of the full cookie bottoms (the ones without cut-outs).
+11. ASSEMBLE THE COOKIES: Once fully cooled, spread about ½ teaspoon of raspberry jam onto the bottom halves of the cookies (the ones without cut-outs).

 Leave a Comment